About Millstream Falls

 Park management

-Millstream Falls National Park was gazetted on 19 June 1909, the first national park in North Queensland.
+Millstream Falls National Park was gazetted on 19 June 1909 as the first national park in North Queensland.
 Queensland Parks and Wildlife Service (QPWS) manages the park to:

 Tourism information links

-For tourism information for all regions in Queensland see Queensland Holidays.
+For tourism visitor information centre locations visit Discover Queensland and for tourism information for all regions in Queensland visit Queensland Holidays.